Hundreds of millions visit America’s National Parks each year, leaving behind more than footprints.

-Each summer, more than half a million people visit Denali National Park and Preserve.
-During the tourism season, large amounts of trash are generated and unique challenges are created for park managers and nearby communities.
+More than half a million people visit Denali National Park and Preserve each summer.
+During the tourism season, large amounts of trash are generated, creating unique challenges for park managers and nearby communities.

-In the summer of 2018, visitors to Denali will see new recycle bins throughout the park for aluminum, glass and plastic #1, #2, and #5.
-Reusable bags, mugs and water bottles are available to purchase in gift shops.
+Today, visitors to Denali will find recycling bins throughout the park for aluminum, glass, and plastic #1, #2, and #5.
+Reusable bags, mugs, and water bottles are available to purchase in gift shops.
 Many boxed lunches are now fully recyclable.
 Behind the scenes, new equipment and partnerships are making operations more efficient and sustainable.

-These changes are making a big difference and it’s easy to help!
+These changes are making a big difference, and it’s easy to help!
 Visitors are an important part of the solution.
 By recycling properly and reducing waste, visitors help conserve resources and protect parks.
-Keep reading to learn more about the project and the simple ways that you can help.
+Explore the links below to learn more about the project and the simple ways that you can help.

 Denali Zero-Landfill Project Goals